00frank/chat-test-socket.io/README.md

 3. Open any browser on **localhost:2006** and start chatting with other browsers! 📱💻

-*if you want to use your phone, tablet or any device, take a look at the `public/chat.js` comment*
+*if you want to use your phone, tablet or any device, take a look at the `config/cfg.js` file*

 ## Made with: